 To be honest, when I think about it now, we actually had a good day out and it basically cost us nothing.
 All it really cost us was 20baht and about half an hour of our wasted time.

 For 20baht we got a half day tour of Bangkok, a fun tuk tuk ride and visited three temples.
 Were we scammed?
-Yes, absolutely, but at no time were we in any danger, we didn’t lose any money or belongings, even the travel agent turned out to be ligitimate, we got our tickets no problem at all.
+Yes, absolutely, but at no time were we in any danger, we didn’t lose any money or belongings, even the travel agent turned out to be legitimate – we got our tickets no problem at all.
 The tailors would have probably been the same if I had ordered something.
-So in a way I’m actually glad that it happened, I saw and learned a lot about the city.
+So in a way I’m actually glad that it happened.
+I saw and learned a lot about the city.

 Have you ever been scammed in Bangkok or any other city around the world?
 I’d love to hear about what happened.